green64/sass_project/README.md

 ```$deepBlue: #f8f9fb;```

-Even more awesome is Sass's built-in lighten feature that lets you control what shade of your variable you use.
+Even more awesome than never having to remember your hex code on every instance is Sass's built-in lighten feature that lets you control what shade of your variable you use.
 Perfect for rollovers and no doubt dozens of other uses.

 ```&:hover{
       background:lighten($deepBlue, 6)